bekk/bekk-christmas/post/functional/functors-what-are-they.md

 Maybe.map String.fromInt maybeInt
 -- output: Maybe String
 ```
-Later we can use Elms case expression to get the value so we can display it to the user.
+Later we can use Elm’s case expression to get the value so we can display it to the user.

 ```
 showString maybeString =